raoul2000/yii2-workflow/guide/intro-upgrade-from-v1.md

 - On one side an Active Record attribute which can be viewed as the future status.
 - On the other side, the actual status managed internally by the behavior.

-A transition is a link between the *current* and the *future* status.
+A transition is a directed link between to statuses : the *start* and the *end* status.

 ## Definition
 The workflow definition required by the `WorkflowFileSource` component differs from previous version :